Rosandra N. Kaplan, M.D.

 The laboratory is focused on translation of these preclinical findings into the development of clinical studies aimed at targeting the tumor microenvironment.
 Performing gene expression profiling of the cells in the tumor microenvironment in patient samples can support a personalized approach to treatment of how that tumor impacts its host.
 We are currently performing several correlational studies to determine the timing of mobilization of the bone marrow-derived cells, changes that occur with chemotherapy, radiation and surgery as well as differences in these cells in circulation and specific tissue sites.
 These studies will hopefully lay the ground work for design of targeted therapies to be administered at specific time points to thwart the critical interaction of a tumor and its microenvironment.

-Dr Kaplan received her medical degree from Dartmouth Medical School in Hanover, NH.
+Dr. Kaplan received her medical degree from Dartmouth Medical School.
 She completed her pediatric residency training at Harvard Children's Hospital Boston and Boston Medical Center.
-Following residency Dr Kaplan pursued a fellowship in Pediatric Hematology and Oncology at Memorial Sloan-Kettering Cancer Center and Weill Cornell Medical Center, where she served as Chief Fellow.
+Following residency Dr. Kaplan pursued a fellowship in Pediatric Hematology and Oncology at Memorial Sloan-Kettering Cancer Center and Weill Cornell Medical Center, where she served as Chief Fellow.
 She did her postdoctoral research work in the laboratory of Dr. David Lyden.
 She was appointed Assistant Professor at Weill Cornell Medical College and Assistant Member at Memorial Sloan Kettering Cancer Center in 2006.
 In the fall of 2010 she joined the Pediatric Oncology Branch of the NCI.
 She is a clinician and physician scientist with active translational and clinical research interests focused on the mechanism of cancer spread.
-Dr Kaplan has been the recipient of several grants including the Charles, Lillian and Betty Neuwirth Clinical Scholar in Pediatric Oncology, Doris Duke Charitable Career Development Award, a co-investigator in the Komen Foundation Investigator-Initiated Award, Hope Street Kids grant award, ASCO young investigator award, and the Association for Research of Childhood Cancer.
+Dr. Kaplan has been the recipient of several grants including the Charles, Lillian and Betty Neuwirth Clinical Scholar in Pediatric Oncology, Doris Duke Charitable Career Development Award, a co-investigator in the Komen Foundation Investigator-Initiated Award, Hope Street Kids grant award, ASCO young investigator award, and the Association for Research of Childhood Cancer.

 |Fidelia Acevedo||Program Assistant|